 In addition to standard apps such as Weather and Apple Wallet, I use several others for my travels.
 Some I use regularly, such as airline and hotel apps, and others less frequently, like SeatGuru.
 There are a few I honestly don’t think I could travel without, one of which is Google Maps.

-Drumroll…here are my apps, in no particular order:
+Drumroll…here are my travel apps, in no particular order:

 Smart Traveler: This app was developed by the US State Department for US travelers.
 Through this app, I subscribe to and receive travel advisory alerts for the countries of my choice.
-I also use it to enroll in the Smart Traveler Enrollment Program (STEP), which automatically enrolls me with the US embassy in each country I am visiting.
+I also use it to enroll in the Smart Traveler Enrollment Program (STEP).
+This automatically enrolls me with the US embassy in each country I am visiting.

 GeoSure: This app is a recent addition to my collection, and I find it useful.
 It provides safety and security scores by city, and in some cases by neighborhood.
 The developers gather information from sources such as the CDC, the World Health Organization (WHO), the United Nations and local authorities to compile their scores.
 I use the information for awareness and to get a sense of what to expect.